 The 9-pin D-type subminiature male connector (RS-232 connection) on the rear panel connects the machine terminal to the distribution automation system via the SPA bus or the Modbus.
-The fibre-optic interface module type RER 123 is used for connecting the machine terminal to the fibre-optic communication bus for SPA protocol.
-A third-party fully isolated RS-232/RS-485 converter is used for connecting the machine terminal to the RS-485 multi-drop communication bus for the Modbus.
+The RER 123 fibre-optic Bus Connection Module is used for connecting the machine terminal to the fibre-optic communication bus for SPA protocol.
+The interface between the machine terminal and a RS-485 communication bus can be made through the RER 133 Bus Connection Module.